-Where Income Protection has been structured through superannuation, the Life Insured must also satisfy the SIS definition for Temporary Incapacity or Permanent Incapacity.
+Where Income Protection Super has been selected (as indicated in the Policy Schedule), the Life Insured must also satisfy the SIS definition of Temporary Incapacity or Permanent Incapacity.

 Underwriting is a process by which we assess risks associated with your application for insurance.
 The Underwriting process is based on the life to be insured's health and other relevant factors, such as occupation, pursuits and income.